ThoughtWorksInc/DeepLearning.scala/README.md

 ### Exception Handling

-There were two `Future` implementations in Scala standard library, `scala.actors.Future` and `scala.concurrent.Future`. `scala.actors.Future`s are taken from [Akka](http://akka.io/), which are not designed to handling exceptions, since Akka's exceptions handlers are always associated with the threads that run actors.
+There were two `Future` implementations in Scala standard library, `scala.actors.Future` and `scala.concurrent.Future`. `scala.actors.Future`s are not designed to handling exceptions, since exceptions are always handled by actors.
+There is no way to handle a particular exception in a particular subrange of an actor.

-Unlike Akka futures, `scala.concurrent.Future`s are designed to handle exceptions.
+Unlike `scala.actors.Future`s, `scala.concurrent.Future`s are designed to handle exceptions.
 But, unfortunately, `scala.concurrent.Future`s provide too many mechanisms to handle an exception.
 For example:

     import scala.concurrent.Await
     import scala.concurrent.ExecutionContext